psineur/NSObject-AutomagicCoding/README.md

 AMC saves object to NSDictionary, that can be saved to PLIST (or JSON).
 Keys simply are ivars names and/or properties names.
 One special key ( "class" ) used to hold name of the object's class.
-Run unit tests on Mac & go look to your documents folder - there will be a lot of PLISTs.
+Run unit tests on Mac & go look to your Documents folder - there will be a lot of PLISTs.
 They are test objects saved to PLIST files.

 Known Issues